neogeographica/chaintool/docs/overview.rst

 That example defines a toggle named ``+seeya`` (the leading ``+`` symbol marks it as a toggle).
 Normally the commandline will be executed as ``echo "hello!"``, but the ``+seeya`` toggle can be used to change it to ``echo "goodbye!"``.

+The full section on :doc:`placeholders<placeholders>` will go into detail about placeholder syntax and usage.

 Invoking chaintool
 ------------------